 - Visit a museum.
 Popular (non-music) museums include the Lane Motor Museum, the Tennessee State Museum, and the Frist Art Museum.

 - Try authentic Southern food.
 For a full list of the best hot chicken and BBQ restaurants in Nashville, click here.

 - Check out our list of the top Nashville attractions.

 Where Are the Country Bars in Nashville?

-The country bars in Nashville are located chiefly on lower Broadway.
+The country bars in Nashville are located chiefly on Lower Broadway.
 In fact, almost half of the bars on Broadway are owned by country artists.
-Walking down the honky-tonky highway, you’ll see the names of Jason Aldean, Alan Jackson, Dierks Bentley, Blake Shelton, Luke Bryan and Kid Rock, and more.
+Walking down the honky-tonky highway, you'll see the names of Jason Aldean, Alan Jackson, Dierks Bentley, Blake Shelton, Luke Bryan Kid Rock, and more.
 Garth Brooks is even set to open a “Friends in Low Places” bar.

 In my opinion, the three best country bars in Nashville are Roberts Western World, Tootsies, and AJ's Good Time Bar.
 Roberts is consistently voted the best country bar on Broadway.
 AJ's has been voted the number on honky-tonk in Nashville.
 Tootsies backs up to the famous Ryman Auditorium would be the most famous.

 Outside of Broadway, I suggest making your way to Division Street in Midtown where there are bars within easy walking distance of each other and provide an excellent atmosphere of live music.

 Yes, there are lots of bars that don't just play country music in Nashville.
 Nashville has over 150 live music bars and restaurants.
 If you are not into country music, check out the following: Whiskey Bent Saloon, Bourbon Street Blues and Boogie Bar, Famous Live Music Venue, Kid Rock's Honky Tonk, Honky Tonk Central, Dierks Bentley's Whisky Row, and Exit/In.